gurasan0110/safe_edge_insets/README.md

   context,

   /// Whether to avoid system intrusions on the left.
-  left: true,
+  avoidLeft: true,

   /// Whether to avoid system intrusions at the top of the screen, typically the
   /// system status bar.
-  top: true,
+  avoidTop: true,

   /// Whether to avoid system intrusions on the right.
-  right: true,
+  avoidRight: true,

   /// Whether to avoid system intrusions on the bottom side of the screen.
-  bottom: true,
+  avoidBottom: true,

   /// This minimum padding to apply.
   ///